 Principles of Microeconomics is a study of the principles underlying the behavior of individual consumers and business firms.
 Topics include demand and supply, the laws of production and cost, the economics of the firm, international economics, domestic economic problems of business and government, market structures, labor unions, social welfare, and taxes.

 Textbook

 Schiller, Bradley.
 The Economy Today.
 13th Edition.
 McGraw-Hill Irwin, 2013.
+The E-book version is also acceptable for this course.

 Teaching Methods/Student Responsibilities